slave-blocker/voider_2/README.md

 sudo -E python3 main.py

 to create new clients or to connect to servers.
-Also define your phone number and gateway etc.

 Once connections exist to servers or clients, go to the phone and DIRECT IP CALL :